 When is the baby kick count tracker used?

-If a mother comes to the doctor saying she has not been satisfied with the fetal movements, her statement must be taken seriously and she is given a fetal kick count chart.
-This form is filled by the mother and given proper instructions on how to fill it accurately.
+If a mother comes to the doctor saying she has not been satisfied with the fetal movements, her statement must be taken seriously, and she is given a fetal kick count chart.
+This form is filled out by the mother, and she is given proper instructions on how to fill it out accurately.

 While handing over the chart, we always advise the mother to be very careful with the baby’s kick count.
 This is the first indication of the fetal condition.
 The number and nature of kicks in a day is one of the ways we are reminded that the baby is doing well inside.
 If he is not doing well, the doctor becomes alert and wants to prevent pregnancy complications leading to stillbirth.